Foundation Bundle¶

 Bug Investigation and Fix:

-bug-hunter→ Diagnose the issuemodular-builder→ Implement fixtest-coverage→ Add regression tests-
+bug-hunter-- Diagnose the issuemodular-builder-- Implement fix (if complex)test-coverage-- Add regression tests-

 Configuration¶